How to Visit the Vancouver Maritime Museum Like a Pro

 The Franklin Exploration

 To provide additional context to your visit to the St. Roch, be sure to check out the Franklin Exploration.
-This exhibit documents an historic Arctic expedition that ended in tragedy.
+This exhibit documents a historic Arctic expedition that ended in tragedy.

-In 1845, Sir John Franklin embarked on a voyage through Canada’s North with two ships; the HMS Erbabus and the HMS Terror.
-The trip was to be the most extensive Arctic expedition ever undertaken, with its 134 crew members tasked with finding the yet undiscovered Northwest Passage.
+In 1845, Sir John Franklin embarked on a voyage through Canada’s North with two ships: the HMS Erbabus and the HMS Terror.
+They were tasked with finding the yet undiscovered Northwest Passage.

-However, after three years the ships had failed to return to port.
+However, after three years, the ships failed to return to port.
 This led to a succession of search parties that would ultimately prove unsuccessful.

 The fully interactive pop up display at the Maritime Museum manages to place the voyage in its proper historical context.
 This allows visitors to imagine what life, and ultimately death, would have been like for these brave explorers.